Korkman/macemu-appimage-builder/README.md

 * Docker
 * qemu-user with binfmt support for cross architecture builds
   <br>(for Debian: `apt-get install qemu-user-static`)
-* AppImage Launcher NOT installed ([interferes](https://github.com/TheAssassin/AppImageLauncher/issues/407) with running AppImages inside Docker)
+* AppImageLauncher NOT installed ([interferes](https://github.com/TheAssassin/AppImageLauncher/issues/407) with running AppImages inside Docker)

-If you don't meet the prerequisites the [Dockerfile](https://github.com/Korkman/macemu-appimage-builder/blob/main/docker/Dockerfile), might still be of help.
+If you don't meet the prerequisites, the [Dockerfile](https://github.com/Korkman/macemu-appimage-builder/blob/main/docker/Dockerfile) might still be of help.

 ### Compile
 ```